 Any defects, leakages, shrinkage or any other faults which may appear within three calendar months from the date of completion of the work, shall upon the direction in writing of the architect or owner and within such reasonable time as shall be specified therein be rectified and made good by the contractor at his own cost.

-16. If in the opinion of the architect the work carried out by the contractor is unsatisfactory, or the progress is slow or it is likely that the contractor would not be able to complete the work within the schedule, the owner shall have the right to terminate this agreement, at the contractor’s risk by giving 15 days when have the right to award the contract to such of the agencies as they may deem fit and any cash loss or expenses incurred on this account, as certified by the architect will be deducted from money due to or recovered from the contractor.
+16. If, in the opinion of the architect, the work carried out by the contractor is unsatisfactory, or the progress is slow, or, likely, the contractor would not be able to complete the work within the schedule, the owner shall have the right to terminate this agreement, at the contractor’s risk by giving 15 days when having the right to award the contract to such of the agencies as they may deem fit and any cash loss or expenses incurred on this account, as certified by the architect will be deducted from money due to or recovered from the contractor.

-The Building contractor shall be responsible for the safety preservation and custody of all materials at site.
+The Building contractor shall be responsible for the safe preservation and custody of all materials at the site.
 He shall compensate and reimburse the owner for any loss, damages that may arise therefrom.

-18. The Owner while retaining possession of the site has only permitted the contractor to enter upon the property for the purposes of constructing a residential house.
+18. The Owner, while retaining possession of the site, has only permitted the contractor to enter upon the property to construct a residential house.
 The owner shall be subsequently entitled at any time to freely enter upon and exercise all acts of possession and ownership over the aforesaid residential site.

 19. Mobilization advance of Rs 7,00,000.00 (Rupees Seven Lakhs only) (Fill the Advance amount given) is agreed upon by owner to be paid to contractor, vide cheque # __________, dated ______ (Fill Cheque no and Date) drawn on _______________ (Date of clearance), before the commencement of work.

-20. Incase of any dispute or difference arises between the owner and the contractor, the decision of the architect shall be binding on both the parties.
+20. In case of any dispute or difference between the owner and the contractor, the architect’s decision shall be binding on both parties.